-Development proposals should include measures to minimise and make acceptable any impact on the local road network by providing:
+All new development proposals should include appropriate measures to minimise their impact on the neighbourhood plan area by including:

 - a.
+Safe and suitable access;

+- b.
+Measures to reduce road speeds; and

-Safe and suitable access; and - b.
-Encouraging the use of public transport including new and enhanced pedestrian routes to the existing network and where necessary new bus infrastructure.
+- c.
+Access to public transport including new and enhanced pedestrian routes to existing, and where necessary new bus stops.